Working together to develop new and innovative ways to combat Organized Retail Crime and other crimes impacting the business community.

 - To utilize advanced technology to enhance the sharing of information to members

-- To conduct training conferences and symposiums to educate law enforcement and the private sector regarding current and emerging crime trends (2022 conference and training coming soon!)
+- To conduct training conferences and symposiums to educate law enforcement and the private sector regarding current and emerging crime trends

 - To encourage members to meet regularly to share high-level intelligence with one another